UnitexGramLab/unitex-doc-contributor-guidelines/contributor-agreement.md

 Thank you for your interest in becoming an Unitex/Gramlab community contributor.
-In order to do that, that is, to obtain the ability to directly contribute source code, linguistic resources, documentation or other data ("Code") to a website or repository operated or controlled by the Unitex/GramLab Project (a "Unitex/GramLab Repository"), you ("You") must indicate your agreement to the terms below following the instructions at the Appendix A. "Submitting the agreement".
+In order to do that, that is, to obtain the ability to directly contribute source code, linguistic resources, documentation or other data ("Code") to a website or repository operated or controlled by the Unitex/GramLab project (a "Unitex/GramLab Repository"), you ("You") must indicate your agreement to the terms below following the instructions at the Appendix A. "Submitting the agreement".